Effective health and safety management is the foundation of our business ethos.

 Rather than rely on our workforce to act, we are bringing the health MOT to our people, to promote early detection and facilitate open health discussions.
-Since June 2019, together with our health and safety advisers, Heather Deering has toured the length and breadth of the UK, delivering on-site health checks; not only to our workforce but for anyone available on-site.
+Our health and safety advisers have toured the length and breadth of the UK, delivering on-site health checks; not only to our workforce but for anyone available on-site.

 Blood pressure, body fat, visceral fat, body mass index (BMI), bone mass and metabolic rate are all measured by our health testing equipment.
 The painless, five-minute process involves the user placing their arm into one machine, stepping onto another and inputting data such as height and age into the computer’s health algorithm.
 The analysed data is then discussed privately to better understand their health profile, including any identified risks and subsequent actions to be taken.

 Numerous track roles involve manual labour, which means operatives must be mentally and physically fit and healthy.
 Many of our rail trainees have seldom done an intensive day’s work, so we enrolled our Manchester cohort of Level 2 Engineering Apprentices onto a six-week CrossFit initiative to improve their strength, aerobic fitness, agility, balance and flexibility, and to enhance their work readiness.
 Each weekly 90-minute fitness session incorporated several technical lifts associated with functional fitness, alongside strength and conditioning exercises.
 The sessions also taught teamwork skills and health and safety best practice, whilst promoting the mental health benefit of exercise.